heapwolf/to-ml/README.md

 # SYNOPSIS
-Easily generate markup from javascript
+Easily generate markup from javascript.
+Why?
+The DOM is a huge, slow moving beast.

 # USAGE
 ```js